 I only attended one class session?It is your responsibility to officially drop yourself from class as soon as you plan to not continue.
 The cost of tuition is adjusted per the drop percent for that particular week.
 See the MCC refund policy and schedule.

-I stopped attending after 2 weeks?It is your responsibility to officially drop yourself from class as soon as you plan to not continue.
+I stopped attending after two weeks?It is your responsibility to officially drop yourself from class as soon as you plan to not continue.
 The cost of tuition is adjusted per the drop percent for that particular week.See the MCC refund policy and schedule.

 I stopped going; financial aid was supposed to pay?If you never attended and had anticipated financial aid, you must go to class to be eligible to receive financial aid funds.
 It you are a federal student aid recipient, you must attend all classes in which you are enrolled.
 If you stop attending all of the classes before completing 60% of the semester, money is owed back to the financial aid program.
-See the Financial Aid FAQs.

 You are responsible for one half (50%) of the cost of each class you drop during this period, regardless of whether or not you attended the class.
 If you paid 100% of the cost, 50% will be returned to you.